 Rescuing a Cane Corso

-There are a number of rescue centres specialising in Cane Corsos.
+There are a number of rescue centers specialising in Cane Corsos.
 Here are a few.
 If we’ve missed yours out, please let us know in the comments below.

 Questions your breeder should ask